justaprogrammer/BuildCrossCheck/docs/integrating.md

 # Integrating

+## Adding the GitHub App to your Repo

+Add the [MSBLOC GitHub App](https://github.com/apps/msbuildlog-octokit-checker) to the repositories that you would like to work with.

 ## Collecting the MSBuild Binary Log file

 In order to capture a binary log file from MSBuild your project must be built with MSBuild 15.3 (Visual Studio 2017 Update 3) or greater.
 The switch `/bl` must be added to your MSBuild command.